Ohio Turnpike Toll.com

 Three workable options: (1) license plate frame holder, the most reliable read because the gantry can see the plate at the same angle; (2) under the front fairing on a sport bike, secured with the supplied Velcro strips and silicone for vibration; (3) on the inside of a top case or trunk, if the case is non-metallic.
 Avoid metal panniers or saddlebags because they shield the transponder.
 Always test the read on a low-traffic exit before relying on it.

-Can I split lanes at the toll booth on the Ohio Turnpike?+
+Can I split lanes at the toll plaza on the Ohio Turnpike?+

 Lane splitting is illegal in Ohio.
-At the gantry there is no benefit anyway since all-electronic tolling means there is no booth queue to bypass.
-Approach the gantry in a single lane like any other vehicle.
-Your transponder reads the same way a car's does.
+Approach the toll plaza in a single lane like any other vehicle; E-ZPass lanes read your transponder the same way a car's is read.

 Do I have to take a ticket on a motorcycle in the cash lane?+

-Yes if you are paying cash.
-The closed-ticket system requires the entry ticket on exit.
-The challenge on a bike is storing the ticket somewhere it cannot blow away.
-A tank bag map pocket is the standard solution.
-Riders who skip the ticket and rely on the camera-based Toll By Plate face two issues: (1) the cash rate, (2) some bikes' license plates are angled or partly obscured by exhaust shields, leading to plate-read failures and potential billing problems.
+Yes if you are paying cash within the ticketed section (Swanton to Newton Falls).
+The challenge on a bike is storing the ticket somewhere it cannot blow away; a tank bag map pocket is the standard solution.
+Riders who skip paying in the lane get a mailed invoice at the unpaid-toll rate, the highest tier, and some bikes' angled or shielded plates cause read failures and billing problems.
 E-ZPass avoids the issue entirely.

 Is the Ohio Turnpike good for motorcycle touring?+